CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

 #### Environment Settings (optional)

-Before you start Singularity you may need to set:
+Before you start Apptainer you may need to set:

     export SINGULARITY_CACHEDIR="/storage/..."
     export SINGULARITY_LOCALCACHEDIR="/scratch...."
     export SINGULARITY_TMPDIR=""
-    # Than you can start Singularity
+    # Then you can start Apptainer
     singularity build ...

 - `CACHEDIR` - downloaded layers